 - Solatorobo: During the racing portions of the game, enemies never drift into turns, collect but don't use the speed-boosting crystals, and use items infrequently.

-- In the main series games, besides having access to a much more extensive inventory the player seems to be the only trainer to be able to foresee the Pokemon his/her opponent will use next and switch the active Pokemon without taking a turn if necessary.
+- Also in the main series, the player seems to be the only trainer to be able to foresee the Pokémon his/her opponent will use next and switch the active Pokémon without taking a turn if necessary.
 This is called the "Shift" battle style and it's enabled by default on the options screen.
-However it only works in single-player mode against the AI.
-In multiplayer battles you don't get the opportunity for a free switch-out when your opponent sends in their next Pokemon.
+However it only works in single-player mode Single Battles against the AI.
+In multiplayer battles, or those at post-game battle facilities you don't get the opportunity for a free switch-out when your opponent sends in their next Pokemon.

-- In Pokémon Colosseum and Pokémon XD: Gale of Darkness, the player can use the "Call" command on Shadow Pokemon that have entered Hyper/Reverse mode (which occurs during the purification process).
-In XD, the player can also use the Call command on their own Pokémon to wake it from sleeping or raise its accuracy (without having to use an item for this).
+- In Pokémon Colosseum and Pokémon XD: Gale of Darkness, the player can use the "Call" command on Shadow Pokémon that have entered Hyper/Reverse mode (which occurs during the purification process) or on their sleeping Pokémon to wake them up.
+In XD, the player can also use the Call command to raise their Pokémon's accuracy for free.

-- Final Fantasy XIII has this problem when it comes to using Full ATB Skills.
-AI controlled characters will never use full ATB skills and since you can't change characters in-battle, you're stuck with only using 1 character's full ATB skill each fight.
+- Final Fantasy XIII: AI controlled characters will never use full ATB skills and since you can't change characters in-battle, you're stuck with only using 1 character's full ATB skill each fight.

 - X-Universe series: